In this article, we want to take a closer look at how to create a multilingual online shop with MultilingualPress and WooCommerce.

 Now you need to link the sites of your multisite network with each other.
 Take a look at the developer agency’s documentation to get a detailed instruction: How to link the sites of a multisite network with each other.

 In order to enable automatic redirection you should first set the automatic language redirection in MultilingualPress.
 To do this, take a look at the overall MultilingualPress 3 documentation, especially the overall settings and how to forward website visitors to the right language version.

-Last but not least, you need to link pages and posts with each other, so that your visitors can simply switch from one language version to the other.
+Last but not least, you need to link pages and posts with each other so that your visitors can simply switch from one language version to the other.
 Want to know how to set this?
-Check out the documentation how to translate and link content.
+Check out the documentation on how to translate and link content.

 Step 6: Translating WooCommerce Products

 Generally, this works exactly the same as for other content types and taxonomies as described above.
 But in our documentation you can find more about how to translate products and set up WooCommerce.

 MultilingualPress and WooCommerce: Possibilities and Limits

 As already explained on December 12th, 2018, MultilingualPress is the technically cleanest way for a multilingual WordPress website, especially in terms of scalability.
 And therefore, a multilingual WooCommerce shop with this plugin is definitely a good idea.
 MultilingualPress allows you to connect WooCommerce products including product title, content, excerpt and featured image.

 At this moment, you cannot connect stock information between sites, because WooCommerce isn’t WordPress multisite compatible.
 This means the synchronization of stocks isn’t possible by default.
 In case you have one warehouse but want to sell on a multilingual eCommerce store, this might lead to a problem, as the stock isn’t displayed correctly all the time – unless you use an additional inventory management system.
 Our plugin OneStock for WooCommerce is the perfect solution for this problem.
 And it goes perfectly together with MultilingualPress!